 One-month implied volatility, a measure of exchange-rate swings used to price options, was steady at 7.50 percent.

-Government bonds were little changed.
-The yield on the 3.418 percent notes maturing in August 2022 was 3.47 percent, according to Bursa Malaysia.
+Government bonds were unchanged with the yield on the 3.418 percent notes maturing in August 2022 holding at 3.47 percent, according to Bursa Malaysia.

 To contact the reporter on this story: Elffie Chew in Kuala Lumpur at firstname.lastname@example.org.